 INDIANAPOLIS — April 12, 2017 — The ever-expanding “green” movement made headlines with the release of “An Inconvenient Truth,” former Vice President Al Gore’s award-winning documentary on global warming.
 Now scores of environmentally responsible products are now being offered — hybrid vehicles, energy-efficient light bulbs, termite control … termite control?
 That’s right, now even termite control can leave a smaller footprint on the environment.

 Right now in many parts of the United States, subterranean termites are “swarming,” leaving their colonies to form new ones.
 To treat their subterranean termite infestations, some homeowners have liquid chemicals added to the soil around and beneath their home.
 While treated soil provides termite protection for a finite amount of time, research shows that when homeowners consider termite treatment options, they indicate a high level of concern about the use of chemicals in and around their homes and the environmental implications.1

-In part to encourage and recognize development of pesticides with lower environmental impact, the U.S. Environmental Protection Agency (EPA) created the Reduced Risk Pesticide Initiative, a program that expedites the review and regulatory decision-making process of pesticides that pose fewer risks to human health and the environment than existing conventional alternatives.
+In part to encourage and recognize the development of pesticides with lower environmental impact, the U.S. Environmental Protection Agency (EPA) created the Reduced Risk Pesticide Initiative, a program that expedites the review and regulatory decision-making process of pesticides that pose fewer risks to human health and the environment than existing conventional alternatives.

 Termite Control “Goes Green”